 If you have ever had a tooth extracted or you lost all your teeth due to an accident or old age, you might be considering affordable dentures.
-False teeth replace your natural teeth — they fit perfectly in the space that your natural teeth previously occupied.
+False teeth replace your natural teeth, so they fit perfectly in the space that your natural teeth previously occupied.

-In your hunt for affordable dentures, you might come across cheap versions that cost between $300 and $600 – these are likely plastic teeth that will wear down quickly.
+In your hunt for affordable dentures, you might come across cheap versions that cost between $300 and $600.
+However, these are likely plastic teeth that will wear down quickly.
 These cheap artificial teeth might also need frequent relining and replacement every few years.
 As such, you need to search for affordable and not competitive artificial teeth.
-You can learn more when you schedule a denture consultation in Webster, TX.
+You can learn more when you schedule a denture consultation at Lovett Dental Webster.

-Porcelain and plastic have, for long, been the preferred denture materials.
+Porcelain and plastic have been the preferred denture materials.
 However, today, most artificial teeth consist of hard resin.
 Unlike natural teeth, artificial teeth are fragile and need constant care.
-If dropped, the teeth might crack or chip.
+If you drop them, the teeth might crack or chip.
 Again, the artificial teeth material wears down quickly, and you might need to replace them every five years.
-The supporting structure on artificial teeth (that is, the synthetic gum), comes from a resin same as the one that created the teeth.
+The supporting structure on artificial teeth, or the synthetic gum, comes from a resin same as the one that created the teeth.